bodleian/ora_data_model/README.md

 This project maintains four files relating to the ORA Data Model:

-## ORA Data Model to MODS
+## ORA Data Model to METS

 A MODS file defining how to encode an ORA Data Model object in MODS, including METS conversion.

 ## ORA MODS Schema

-An XML schema which validates the ORA Data Model to MODS document
+An XML schema which validates the ORA Data Model to MODS document, this is an update to Mods 3.7, that also allows for some ORA specific fields (alternativeName, and roles within contributors)

 ## Symplectic to ORA Field Mapping